 But unfortunately, here’s the part most people aren’t prepared for: detox isn’t treatment.
 It’s the starting line.

-The studies of the National Institute on Drug Abuse are straightforward: detoxification without follow-up treatment tends to result in relapse to substance use.
-Research indicates that 40 to 60 percent of individuals with substance use disorders will experience lapses at one time or another, and the chances are the greatest during the first few months post-detox.
-In the instance of opioid use disorders specifically, one study stipulated that in the absence of post-discharge care, one out of eighty percent of patients had relapsed within one month of discharge.
+Research from the National Institute on Drug Abuse is blunt: detoxification alone, without subsequent treatment, generally leads to a return to substance use.
+Studies show that 40 to 60 percent of people with substance use disorders will relapse at some point, and the risk is highest in the first few months after detox.
+For opioid use disorders specifically, one study found that 80 percent of patients relapsed within a month of discharge when no continuing care was in place.

 That’s not meant to scare you.
 It’s meant to help you plan.
 Because the single biggest factor in whether someone sustains their recovery is what they do next.